 - Find Incoming Webhook - Search for "Incoming Webhook" and click "Configure"

-- Create and Copy URL - Click "Create" and copy the webhook URL provided
+- Create and Copy URL - Click "Create" and copy the webhook URL

 Sending Messages via Webhook